carlosjimenez88M/danieljimenezm.github.io/content/about.md

 Hi! my name is Daniel Jiménez, I am a Machine Learning Engineer at [Inter-American Development Bank ](https://www.iadb.org/es/acerca-del-bid/perspectiva-general), where I am  developing NLP applications,and Deep Learning Solutions for differents projects.At the same time I am a teacher at [Universidad Nacional de colombia](https://unal.edu.co/), where I teach the following subjects: Big Data,Git & Github, Digital Marketing ,Introduction to Data Science and Statistical Learning and Machine Learning.

-I am passionate about Applied Machine Learning,Text Mining,Web Scrapping,NLP,Statistical Modelling, Bayesian Data Analysis and Forecasting models.
-I more than nine years of experience developing and applying for differents industries,mainly for public institutions and strartups.
+Experienced Senior Data Scientist with a demonstrated history of working in the Startups and public institutions between USA, Colombia, Chile and México.
+With more than ten years of experience applying and development Machine Learning models to real world.

+Appasionate for applied statistics, machine learning modeling and bayesian statistics and skilled in : Applied Machine Learning, Statistical Modeling, NLP, Deep Learning, Bayesian Data Analysis, Marketing Analytics, Bio-statistics (Genomic Data analysis) , LaTeX and Markdown.

+Active Speaker at conferences in Colombia and Chile about Data Science and Statistic Modelling.

 <br />